Placebo Effect Studies Show Verified Proof That The Body Can Heal Itself

 When we become sick, we’re programmed to initiate a chain of steps in the healing process.
 Step one is going to the doctor, followed by getting a diagnosis and then a prescription.
 We need the crutch of knowing we have something taking care of us, before our bodies will let down that evolutionary guard to focus energy on healing.
 And when this is used intentionally to see a healer, alternative or otherwise, the perception of positivity around them might even amplify the placebo effect.

 Certainly, there is a pragmatic approach that should be taken.
 Medical doctors that embrace the placebo effect see it as a tool that can be used in conjunction with traditional medicine.
-In his trials, Kaptchuk found that benefits were amplified when compounding the placebo effect with actual medicine.
+In his placebo effect studies, Kaptchuk found that benefits were amplified when compounding the placebo with actual medicine.
 What seems to be evident is that an awareness and acknowledgement of the profound ability for the body to heal itself can be useful on many scales and having that awareness can at least protect one from succumbing to its adverse effects.